-In 2006, the development of our partnership with ISIC in the universities, with the Ministry of Education and Research in high schools and granting of academic scholarships allowed us to attract more than 160,000 new customers.
+In 2006, the development of our partnership with ISIC in the universities, with the Ministry of Education and Research in high schools and the granting of academic scholarships allowed us to attract more than 160,000 new customers.

 In April, BRD, the Students' Consortium in Cluj and the Cluj-Napoca Town Hall launched a unique co-branded card BRD-ISIC STUDCARD, offering discounts for the public transport in Cluj-Napoca, as well as within a network of local merchants.
+In 2006, 190 high school students participated in the program "Înveţi şi Câştigi cu BRD" (Study and win with BRD), supported by the Ministry of Education and Research.
+The series of presentations on banking themes and the promotional tests had great success on the 14-18 years-old segment and promoted our dedicated products - the SPRINT and ATUSPRINT cards.

-In 2006, 190 high school students participated in the program "Înveți și Câștigi cu BRD!"
-(Study and win with BRD!), supported by the Ministry of Education and Research.
-The series of presentations on banking themes and the promotional tests had great success in the 14-18 years-old segment and promoted our dedicated products - the SPRINT and ATUSPRINT cards.
+The Bank pays particular attention to the Private Banking customers by the specialised agency, by the international network of the Group Société dedicated remote banking cell.

-The Bank pays particular attention to the patrimonial customers, by its Private Banking specialised agency, by the international network of the Group Société Générale and its dedicated costumer consultants spread all over the country, as well as by its products and services adapted to the specific needs of such customers.
+Générale and its dedicated costumer consultants spread all over the country, as well as by its products and services adapted to the specific needs of such customers.

-The Romanians living abroad represent another customer segment for which BRD developed in 2006 a special offer of specific products, such as dedicated packages, international money transfers and simplified financing of their real estate projects in Romania, as well as the assistance service Vocalis International - the dedicated remote banking cell.
+The Romanians living abroad represent another customer segment for which BRD developed in 2006 a special offer of specific products, such as dedicated packages, international money transfers and simplified financing of their real estate projects in Romania, as well as the assistance service Vocalis International - the

-BRD introduced in 2006 a new payroll agreement rewarding the customers' loyalty and equipment degree.
-The employees of the partner company who domicile their salary and hold a debit card have access to BRD products and services in preferential price conditions, depending on the number of products and services they hold.
+BRD introduced in 2006 a new payroll agreement rewarding the customers' loyalty and degree of equipment.
+The employees of the partner company who domicile their salary and hold a debit card have access to BRD products and services under preferential price conditions, depending on the number of products and services they hold.

-... and of the business.
+... and business.